Michaela Gill

 About me

-Hi - I help people who are experiencing feelings of loss, grief or anxiety or who may be struggling with issues related to self-worth.
+Hi - I specialise in supporting people who are experiencing feelings of grief and loss.

-If you are suffering grief due to bereavement or other life losses, (such as loss of relationships, career, changes in lifestyle, health or family circumstances), I can provide an opportunity to talk honestly & openly about your feelings and support you to begin to find a way forward.
+If you are suffering grief due to bereavement or other life losses, (such as loss of relationships, career, the ageing process, changes in lifestyle, health or family circumstances), I can provide an opportunity to talk honestly & openly about your feelings and support you to begin to find a way forward.

 I have a relaxed and friendly manner and can usually put people at ease very quickly.
 Our sessions will be purposeful but informal - I want you to look forward to your sessions and feel listened to, valued and understood.